sergiovaneg/sergiovaneg.github.io/_posts/2025-03-03-fractal-art.md

 Here, `stateSequence` is a structure that stores the 3 states generated by a (normalized) 3-fractal:

-1. `s1`, the serial of the 4-fractal associated to the normalized serial in the original ruleset;
+1. `s1`, the serial of the 4-fractal associated to the normalized serial in the original rule-set;
 2. `s2`, the serial of the 6-fractal following the above 4-fractal;
 3. and `s3`, a hash-map giving the frequency of the 9 3-fractals forming the 9-fractal at the end of the 3-step sequence.